TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/LanguageMenuProcessor.rst

 This menu processor generates a json encoded menu string that will be decoded again and assigned to the :ts:`FLUIDTEMPLATE` as a variable.

+.. hint:: The third party extension
+   `b13/menus <https://extensions.typo3.org/extension/menus>`__ also provides
+   a language menu processors: :php:`B13\Menus\DataProcessing\LanguageMenu`.

+   Refer to the
+   `manual of the extension b13/menus <https://github.com/b13/menus/blob/master/README.md>`__
+   for more information.

 Options:
 ========